 As of version 3.0, AppDaemon has been rewritten to use a pluggable architecture for connection to the systems it monitors.
-At the time of writing, only one real plugin exists, the homeassistant plugin, and this works the same way that it always has.
-(There is also an experimental dummy plugin used for testing purposes).

-In future it will be possible to create plugins that interface with other systems for instance other home automation systems, or anything else for that matter, and expose their operation to AppDaemon and write Apps to monitor and control them.
+It is possible to create plugins that interface with other systems for instance MQTT support was recently added and it would also be possible to connect to other home automation systems, or anything else for that matter, and expose their operation to AppDaemon and write Apps to monitor and control them.